 Start of the hike: Salema

-When I arrive in Salema, I quickly realize that I made a mistake by starting quite late, it’s already 11 in the morning.
+When I arrive in Salema, I quickly realize that I made a mistake by starting quite late since it was already 11 in the morning.
 I assumed I could do the hike in five hours, but the sign about this section of the Fishermen’s Trail in Salema says that this is a difficult hike and that it takes eight hours.
 If it really takes me eight hours to do this, it will be dark before I arrive in Sagres.
 Oops!

-I decide to start hiking anyway since I have a fast walking pace and I am also used to the climbs.
-It will be okay!
+I decided to start hiking anyway since I have a fast walking pace and I am also used to the climbs.
+I’m sure it will be okay!
 The first part of the hike goes through the village of Salema and right away, this is a big climb!

 Along the coast